pixijs/pixijs/README.md

 ### How to build ###

 Note that for most users you don't need to build this project.
 If all you want is to use PixiJS, then just download one of our [prebuilt releases](https://github.com/pixijs/pixijs/releases).
-Really the only time you should need to build PixiJS is if you are developing it.
+The only time you should need to build PixiJS is if you are developing it.

 If you don't already have Node.js and NPM, go install them.
 Then, in the folder where you have cloned the repository, install the build dependencies using npm: